OpenLake/DevLabs-2025/Frontend/README.md

 - *Performance Optimization:* Making your applications fast and responsive
 - *Testing:* Writing tests for your components and functionality
 - *Deployment:* Getting your application online

+# 🧠 DevLabs Frontend Learning Timeline (3.5 Weeks)

+Welcome to the DevLabs frontend learning track!
+This timeline is designed for **complete beginners** to learn **HTML, CSS, JavaScript, and React**, and build the **Taskify** web application step-by-step.

+---

 ## ⏱️ Timeline Overview

 > 📅 Total Duration: 3.5 Weeks